 James M. Loree

-Jim is an active member of the business community and the nonprofit sector.
-He is a director of Whirlpool Corporation, serves as a trustee of his alma mater, Union College (where he earned his bachelor’s in Economics), and is a director at both Hartford Hospital and the Jim and Rebecca Loree Foundation.
-He is a member of the Wall Street Journal CEO Council, the Business Roundtable, the U.S. Chamber of Commerce, Fortune’s CEO Initiative and the CEO Action for Diversity & Inclusion.
-He is also a director for the National Association of Manufacturers.
+Jim is a director of Whirlpool Corporation, serves as a trustee of his alma mater, Union College, where he earned a bachelor’s degree in Economics, and is a director of the Jim and Rebecca Loree Foundation.
+He is a member of the Business Roundtable, the U.S. Chamber of Commerce, Fortune’s CEO Initiative, the WSJ CEO Council, and the CEO Action for Diversity & Inclusion.
+He is also a director of the National Association of Manufacturers.

 Jim lives with his wife Rebecca in Connecticut and is the proud father to four young women.